-The new $636 Million Baptist Hospital Campus provides a 264-bed hospital and health center that offers multi-specialty services such as oncology, cardiology, outpatient imaging, and more.
-The campus is the largest and most expensive healthcare facility ever built in Northwest Florida.
+The new $636 million Baptist Hospital Campus establishes a state-of-the-art, 264-bed hospital and health center designed to transform healthcare delivery in Northwest Florida.
+Offering multi-specialty services—including oncology, cardiology, and outpatient imaging—the campus represents the largest and most advanced healthcare facility ever built in the region.

 - Skip Yauger, AIA, LEED AP